Galooshi/import-js/README.md

 ## Configuration

-ImportJS can be configured through a JSON file (`.importjs.json`) or a JavaScript file (`.importjs.js`).
+ImportJS is configured through a JavaScript file (`.importjs.js`).
 Save the configuration file in the root folder of your project.

 The following configuration options can be used.